Dental implant center for Patients in Fairfax & Loudoun county and other Washington DC Metro Areas.

 What are types of dental implant restorations?

 The types of dental implant can be used to support several types of dental restorations.

 A conventional dental crown goes over an existing tooth while an implant crown replaces a single missing tooth.
-After placing a titanium implant securely anchored into the underlying bone like a tooth root, an abutment is connected to the implant and then a crown is retained on the implant either by screwing or cementing.
-When one has a single missing tooth, implant crown is usually preferred over a bridge because it will preserve the neighbor teeth intact.
+After placing a titanium implant, which securely anchors into the underlying bone like a tooth root, an abutment is connected to the implant and then a crown is retained on the implant either by screwing or cementing.
+When a single missing tooth, an implant crown is usually preferred over a bridge because it keeps the neighboring teeth intact.

 An implant-supported bridge is a group of crowns held in position by multiple dental implants.
 This means that several absent teeth can be securely replaced with a firmly-fixed prosthesis.
 The number of teeth typically outnumber that of implants.
-A dental bridge retained by implants can be expected to last longer than a conventional bridge because it does not decay.
-It will allow you to go about your life with confidence and pride in your smile.
+A dental bridge retained by implants can be expected to last longer than a conventional bridge because implants do not decay.

 Full mouth implants or denture implants are also explained in other pages.